ocadotechnology/pass4s/docs/getting-started.md

 ## About

-Pass4s is a Scala library providing an abstract layer for cross app messaging.
+Pass4s is a Scala library providing an abstract layer for app messaging.
 It provides implementations for platforms like AWS SQS/SNS and ActiveMQ.

 ## Basis installation